SmartBreeds.io

 How are breed pages and guides put together?

-Pages are built from breed records, guide logic, and source checking against kennel-club directories, breed standards, and supporting references where available.
+Pages are built from the breed records on the site, then checked against kennel-club directories, breed standards, and other supporting references where available.

 How can I report a correction?